 - Administrating the anesthesia too late

-- Neglecting to notice a documented allergy or a prior adverse reaction to
+- Neglecting to notice a documented allergy or a prior adverse reaction to the chosen drug.

 - Administering multiple drugs that have adverse effects when taken together.